ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ### 5. Federal Labor Arbitration Commission.

-The Federal Labor Arbitration Commission will be composed of the director of the conciliation and adjustment service, five repre- sentatives of employers, designated by industry, and five representa- tives of employees, designated by labor.
+The Federal Labor Arbitration Commission will be composed of the director of the conciliation and adjustment service, five representatives of employers, designated by industry, and five representatives of employees, designated by labor.

 ## Section M. State Agencies

 In order that the work of the War Labor Administration may be decentralized in the interests of efficiency, the Administrator of War Labor shall create State War Labor Administrations to meet the labor problems arising within the respective States.

-State War Labor Administrations will consist of a State War Labor Administrator, a State Advisory Council, and four adminis- trative divisions.
+State War Labor Administrations will consist of a State War Labor Administrator, a State Advisory Council, and four administrative divisions.
 The Advisory Council will consist of six members, two of whom shall represent industry, two to represent labor, and two to represent the general public.

 The four divisions of the State Administrations will be as follows:
 > *Administrative.*-To provide for the usual office routine.
 Statistics.
 To compile statistics of available labor both male and woman; to obtain the requirements for labor by all essential industry within the State; to compile data on replacement of male by woman labor; to study necessity for employment of minors; to report on effect upon industry of adopted national labor policies.
 Male labor.
 To prepare available men for labor through supervision of "vestibule schools" within industry and through liaison with other forms of manual or industrial education; to maintain an inspection service over conditions of employment within industries.